Appointed by Ajax Town Council, the Ajax Public Library is governed by a nine (9) member Board, including eight (8) residents and one (1) Councillor.

 Library Board minutes will be posted once approved by the Library Board.
 For minutes outside of this listing, please contact us.

-Board meetings are held on the fourth Thursday of the month at 7:00 p.m. unless otherwise noted.
+Board meetings are held on the third Thursday of the month at 7:00 p.m. unless otherwise noted.

 Ajax Public Library Board Statement Condemning Anti-Black Racism